-We will post calls for submissions on our blog in the “we love” section.
-We will do a call for submissions every month based on the upcoming theme for the blog.
-And we’ll do a call for submissions quarterly based on the needs of the magazine.
-The easiest way to access them will be through the tag: writers needed.
+We will post calls for submissions on our blog in the “Spotlight” section.
+We will do a call for submissions every month based on the upcoming theme for the blog as well as receiving ongoing submissions based on the following “types of material needed” below.

 On the blog: